-In the present paper, we wish to show that the combination of variational and topological methods in the spaces $H^1_0(\Omega)$ and $C^1_0(\Omega)$ can yield existence of positive solutions of the Dirichlet problem for (\ref{eq:supercritical-general}) in the case where a cone of functions with suitable invariance properties can be found.
-The presence of invariant cones, characterized by monotonicity properties of functions, has already been used in \cite{BNW,ST,CM} to construct solutions of the Neumann problem for the supercritical equation (\ref{eq:supercritical-general}) in specific domains, see also \cite{ABF-ESAIM,ABF-PRE,CN} for related results.
-More precisely, in \cite{BNW,ST,ABF-ESAIM,ABF-PRE,CN} the case of a ball $\Omega \subset \R^N$ and a radial and a radially increasing function $a$ is considered, while \cite{CM} is devoted to domains given as a product of lower-dimensional balls and a function $a$ with associated symmetry and monotonicity properties.
-A key difference between these papers dealing with the Neumann problem and our present work is the fact that, by construction, the solutions found in \cite{BNW,ST,CM,ABF-ESAIM,ABF-PRE,CN} attain their maximum on the boundary of the underlying domain, which cannot be realized for the corresponding Dirichlet problem.
-We also refer to \cite{dPMP,dPPV} for further existence results for supercritical Neumann problems.
+In the present paper we wish to show that the combination of variational and topological methods in the spaces $H^1_0(\Omega)$ and $C^1_0(\Omega)$ can yield existence of positive solutions of the Dirichlet problem for (\ref{eq:supercritical-general}), in the case where a cone of functions with suitable invariance properties can be found.
+The presence of invariant cones, characterized by monotonicity properties of functions, has already been exploited in \cite{BNW,ST,CM} to construct solutions of the Neumann problem for the supercritical equation (\ref{eq:supercritical-general}) in specific domains, see also \cite{ABF-ESAIM,ABF-PRE,CN} for related results.
+More precisely, in \cite{BNW,ST,ABF-ESAIM,ABF-PRE,CN} the case of a ball $\Omega \subset \R^N$ and a radial and radially increasing function $a$ is considered, while \cite{CM} is devoted to domains given as a product of lower-dimensional balls and a function $a$ with associated symmetry and monotonicity properties.
+A key difference between these papers dealing with the Neumann problem and our present work is that, by construction, the solutions found in the cited articles attain their maximum on the boundary of the underlying domain, which cannot be realized for the corresponding Dirichlet problem.
+The fact that we work with solutions that are not radial introduces substantial additional difficulties to the problem under consideration.
+Our strategy to overcome these obstacles is to combine some of the variational techniques used in \cite{BNW,CN} with a non-variational approach inspired from \cite{B2001}.
+We consider this fruitful interaction between different tools of the analysis to be one of the most relevant achievements of the present work and we expect that it may lead in the future to different applications.
+For further existence results for supercritical Neumann problems we refer to \cite{dPMP,dPPV}.